Sometimes it’s easier to freak out than manage the urge to not to freak out in midlife.

 - I’m open to the idea that the odds are in my favor.

 You can do this too.
+It’s the same sort of thing during the Pandemic too.
+There are lots of times when it feels like an opportunity to freak out.
 It all starts with awareness.
 And then intentional thought management.

 I love that I have these skills.
 It totally changed my experience while waiting for these test results.

 Bonus points: I noticed the power of my ability to manage my mind.